KTEL - Crete Travel

 Timetables vary between quiet and busy season, so check your route and timetable at the Cretan Bus service, see the link to bus timetables below.
 There are luggage compartments underneath the buses, the driver will put your luggage on and off for you.
 There are luggage storage options at each city bus station.

-The buses pictured above are the comfortable air-conditioned coaches, used for regional bus lines in Crete.
+The KTEL buses pictured above are the comfortable air-conditioned coaches, used for regional bus lines in Crete.

 The regional bus stations for Ktel in Heraklion serve different parts of the island: